Royal International Air Tattoo: RIAT 2024

 CF-18A Hornet of the RCAF with a special 100th anniversary livery starting its display at RIAT 2024.

 RIAT 2024 was staged from 19–21 July 2024.
 The main theme celebrated the 50th anniversary of the F-16 Fighting Falcon with aircraft appearing in both the flying and static displays.
-16 aircraft from across Europe appeared in the static display together in what the event referred to as the “Viper Line”.
+16 aircraft from across Europe appeared in the static display together in what the event referred to as the "Viper Line".
 Other themes commemorated the 75th anniversary of NATO which saw a special flypast on the Friday and the 100th anniversary of the Royal Canadian Air Force which also included displays by a CF-18 Hornet and a flypast with a Supermarine Spitfire painted in the colour scheme of a Royal Canadian Air Force squadron that served with the Royal Air Force.
-Some other notable highlights included a USAF Lockheed U-2 Dragon Lady which flew a rare role demonstration on the Friday and The Qatari Emiri Air Force which sent an F-15EX Eagle II (the QA ‘Ababil’ variant).
+Some other notable highlights included a USAF Lockheed U-2 Dragon Lady which flew a rare role demonstration on the Friday and The Qatari Emiri Air Force which sent an F-15EX Eagle II (the QA 'Ababil' variant).
 The display was sponsored by Boeing themselves and had two test pilots performing different routines across the weekend.
 The Royal Air Force also included a role demonstration of an F-35B Lightning which performed on all 3 days.

 RIAT 2025

-PAF's C-130H Hercules aircraft, captured in air, signals their dynamic arrival for RIAT 2025.

-RIAT 2025 took place between 18-20 July.
+RIAT 2025 took place between 18–20 July.
 The show had been given the theme "Eyes in the Skies."
 It entailed aircraft themed around airborne early warning, aerial surveillance, maritime patrol, and other forms of airborne reconnaissance and surveillance.
-Pakistan's C-130H Hercules aircraft received the “Concours d’Elegance Trophy” for best-maintained and most aesthetically presented aircraft.
+Pakistan's C-130H Hercules aircraft received the "Concours d’Elegance Trophy" for best-maintained and most aesthetically presented aircraft.
+RIAT 2025 also had the public debut of the RAF's new E7 Wedgetail which was on Saturday.

+RIAT 2026 cancellation

+RIAT 2026 was cancelled due the uncertainties over access to RAF Fairford in the context of the 2026 Iran War.